thisdot/tech-podcasts/README.md

 # Welcome

-Welcome to the This Dot Podcasts repository.
-Here you can find a set of different types of podcasts.
+Welcome to the This Dot Podcasts repository, here we hope you with a wide variety of tech-based podcasts.

-This repository serves as a collection of different podcasts all related to technology and development.
+This repository serves as a collection of general and specific podcasts all related to technology and development.

 If you would like to add to the list, please see our [contribution guidelines](./CONTRIBUTING.md).